anuppoudel85/Utas-SmartSpend-USS-/README.md

 # Utas-SmartSpend-USS-
 # Project Description

 This project involves the design and implementation of a web-based expense management system developed using Laravel, with a focus on secure user authentication and database interaction.
-It adheres to the requirements outlined in Assignment 2 for KIT502 Web Management, ensuring seamless communication between client and server-side functionalities.
+It adheres to the requirements outlined  ensuring seamless communication between client and server-side functionalities.

 # Key Features:
 1.Database Management: